-In the previous sunset report, a potential barrier to RDA licensure was identified in BPC section 1752.1, subdivision (j), which required the RDA Practical Examination to be reinstated as of January 1, 2020.
-Based on a psychometric study, the California State Legislature took action to eliminate that examination requirement (AB 1519, Low, Chapter 865, Statutes of 2019).
+In the previous sunset report, a potential barrier to RDA licensure was identified in BPC section 1752.1, subdivision (j), which limited the suspension of the RDA Practical Examination to January 1, 2020.
+Based on a psychometric study, the Board had voted to suspend the examination in 2017 and later that year voted to replace it with the combined RDA General and Law and Ethics Written Examination.
+In passing the Board's last sunset bill, AB 1519 (Low, Chapter 865, Statutes of 2019), the California State Legislature repealed BPC section 1752.3, which contained the requirement for the RDA Practical Examination, and revised BPC section 1752.1, subdivision (j).
+The revision permitted the suspension to continue, but did not explicitly eliminate the examination.